MicrosoftDocs/win32/desktop-src/shell/abm-getautohidebarex.md

 ---
-Description: 'Retrieves the handle to the autohide appbar associated with an edge of the screen.
-This message extends ABM\_GETAUTOHIDEBAR by enabling you to specify a particular monitor, for use in multiple monitor situations.'
+Description: Retrieves the handle to the autohide appbar associated with an edge of the screen.
+This message extends ABM\_GETAUTOHIDEBAR by enabling you to specify a particular monitor, for use in multiple monitor situations.
-title: 'ABM\_GETAUTOHIDEBAREX message'
+title: ABM\_GETAUTOHIDEBAREX message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ABM\_GETAUTOHIDEBAREX message